 How wonderful it is that nobody need wait a single moment before starting to improve the world.– Anne Frank

-There is no one best time to start to make a difference to the world.
-You don’t need to wait till you have the time to share some love; you don’t have to wait till you make more money to share a slice of bread.
+There is no one best time to start to make a difference in the world.
+You don’t need to wait until you have the time to share some love; you don’t have to wait till you make more money to share a slice of bread.
 Little efforts count, and you can start making small contributions today.

 3. Your Contribution is Never Too Small

 Nobody can do everything, but everyone can do something.– Author Unknown

 If you think that everything has been taken care of by somebody and your contribution is not going to make much of a difference, then you’re wrong.
 Can you imagine if everyone else starts to think the same way?

 In fact, it is our responsibility to seek ways to contribute, large and small.
 You don’t have to be concerned you’re only capable of making small contributions.
 What counts is the effort.